akrabat/tweaked-noteplan-themes/README.md

 ## Changes that I make

-These are the changes I make to Toothbleach and Orange:
+These are the key changes I make to Toothbleach and Orange:

 - Title font sizes smaller: H1 is 20, H2 is 18, H3-H6 are 16
 - Vertical space removed using https://github.com/tastapod/np-squash
 - SFPro font used
-- No title underlines in the Toothbleach theme
+- No title underlines
 - Orange titles in the Orange theme
+- Darker quote text in the Toothbleach theme

 ## How it works